Roseyroseo/Is_Less_More-Analyzing_Ratings_by_Recipe_Complexity/README.md

 | 4-hours-or-less       |          4.67671 |         102.551   |        13.1848  |
 | 60-minutes-or-less    |          4.6681  |          45.6667  |        11.5558  |

 While the difference is not exactly large, there is a trend showing that recipes requiring less overall effort, do get higher ratings on average, with recipes that take a day or more outperforming those that might take over thirty minutes.
-This could be due to the time in those recipes involving just waiting as oppossed to active prep and labor, thus requiring less effort despite being time-consuming.
+This could be due to the time in those recipes involving just waiting as opposed to active prep and labor, thus requiring less effort despite being time-consuming.

 ---